Jacob Mitchell Maxwell 1997-2019

 Jacob is survived by his mother, Amy Maxwell, his father, Shawn (Suzanne) Belcher, his grandparents, Judy Maxwell, Danny and Sandy Stephens, Martin Jennings, John and Marcia Phillips, and Dan and Ellie Funke, his sister, Kylie Maxwell, Godmothers Maria Stokes and Emily Schiltz, fiancé Nicole Hawkins, Uncle and Aunt Ron and Dotty Sides, as well as many other uncles, aunts, and cousins in Missouri, Kansas, and California.

-Funeral Mass at Holy Infant Catholic Church, 627 Dennison Dr, Ballwin, Friday, 10:00 a.m.
-In lieu of
+Funeral Mass at Holy Infant Catholic Church, 627 Dennison Dr, Ballwin, Missouri, Friday, 10 a.m.

-flowers, contributions may be made to NAMI, American foundation For Suicide Prevention, or your local
+In lieu of flowers, contributions may be made to NAMI, American foundation For Suicide Prevention, or your local animal shelter.

-animal shelter.
-Visitation at the SCHRADER Funeral Home and Crematory, 14960 Manchester Rd.,